 I added a day to the beginning and end of my trip.
 Plus, BlogHouse Memphis along with its sponsors, Memphis Tourism, Tennessee Tourism, The Peabody, and MediaVine put together a nice introduction to the city, its restaurants, and some attractions.

-In my opinion, Memphis is all about the music, food and Civil Rights.
-That said, you should probably spend one day on music, one on Civil Rights and the third on everything else.
+In my opinion, Memphis is all about music, food, and Civil Rights.
+That said, you should probably spend one day on music, one on Civil Rights, and the third day on everything else.
 Just work the food into the itinerary.

-Day 1-Homage to Elvis and Rock and Roll
+Memphis Long Weekend, Day 1- A Homage to Elvis and Rock and Roll

-So, let me start right there.
-Between Graceland, the Elvis Museum and Sun Records you will fill the better part of the day.
+Between Graceland, the Elvis Museum, and Sun Records this itinerary will fill the better part of your day.